St. Rose High School

-St. Rose High School is a four-year coeducational Catholic college-preparatory school located in Belmar, in Monmouth County, in the U.S. state of New Jersey.
+St. Rose High School is a four-year coeducational Catholic college-preparatory school located in Belmar, New Jersey.
 The school operates under the leadership of the Roman Catholic Diocese of Trenton and is affiliated with the Parish of St. Rose and the Sisters of St. Joseph.
-Founded in 1923, the school offers a faith-based academic curriculum emphasizing moral development, leadership and service.
+Founded in 1923, the school offers a faith-based academic curriculum that emphasizes Catholic and civic responsibility, creativity, and technical competence.

-St. Rose High School serves students in grades 9–12 and draws from over 30 communities across Monmouth, Ocean, and Middlesex counties.
-The school offers Advanced Placement (AP) and dual-enrollment college credit courses in subjects including English, mathematics, science, history, and world languages.
-It maintains a focus on both academic achievement and extracurricular involvement, including athletics, performing arts, and campus ministry.
+St. Rose High School serves students in grades 9–12 and draws from over 30 communities across the Monmouth, Ocean, and Middlesex counties.

-As of the 2021–22 school year, the school had an enrollment of 382 students and 39.1 classroom teachers (on a FTE basis), for a student–teacher ratio of 9.8:1.
-The student body was 91.1% White (348 students), 3.4% Hispanic (13), 3.1% Asian (12), 1.8% Black (7), and 0.5% two or more races (2).
+As of the 2023–24 school year, the school had an enrollment of 394 students and 40.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.7:1.
+The school's student body was 86.8% (342) White, 4.6% (18) Black, 3.8% (15) Hispanic and 2.5% (10) two or more races and 2.3% (9) Asian.

 St. Rose High School is accredited by AdvancED and is a member of the National Catholic Educational Association (NCEA).

 History

 St. Rose High School was established in 1923 by the Parish of St. Rose and the Sisters of St. Joseph, under the auspices of the Roman Catholic Diocese of Trenton.
-The school originally operated out of a two-story, red-brick building at 8th Avenue and E Street in Belmar, known locally as "the red brick."
+The school initially operated from a two-story brick building at 8th Avenue and E Street in Belmar, known locally as "the red brick."
 It enrolled 34 students in its inaugural freshman class, and the first graduating class completed their studies in 1927.

 During the 1950s, under the leadership of Monsignor Teston, the school began transitioning to its current campus at 7th Avenue.
-Construction expanded into the 1960s, resulting in additional facilities to meet growing enrollment needs.
+Construction continued into the 1960s to accommodate increased enrollment.

-In 1980, a fire severely damaged the gymnasium area, prompting the construction of new athletic facilities, including a gym, locker rooms, weight training areas, and administrative offices.
+In 1980, a fire severely damaged the gymnasium area, prompting the construction of new athletic facilities and administrative offices.

 In the 1990s, benefactors Edward Brown and Richard Schulz donated land in Wall Township, enabling the school to expand its outdoor athletic complex.

-On October 29, 2012, Hurricane Sandy struck the New Jersey coast and caused extensive flooding in Belmar.
+On October 29, 2012, Hurricane Sandy caused extensive flooding in Belmar.
 St. Rose High School suffered major damage, including the destruction of its first floor and basement.
 The school community organized recovery and renovation efforts to restore full operations in the months that followed.

 In 2023, St. Rose celebrated its centennial anniversary, marking 100 years of Catholic education and service to the Belmar community.

-Students

-As of the 2021–22 academic year, St. Rose High School enrolled 382 students in grades 9–12, with a student–teacher ratio of 9.8:1, supported by 39.1 full-time equivalent teaching staff.